Compassionate

 Aftercare Options

 Choosing the right aftercare option is a deeply personal decision.
-We offer two respectful and dignified options for aftercare: aquamation (water-based) and cremation (flame-based).
-Both methods provide the opportunity for either private or communal arrangements, depending on your wishes.
+We offer respectful, dignified cremation with either private or communal arrangements, depending on your wishes.

 Payment